FWinkler79-Raspberry-Pi-Projects/pi-dehydrated-letsencrypt-updater/README.md

 ### User Configurations

-In the `docker-compose.yaml` make sure to spefify at least the following:
+In the `docker-compose.yaml` make sure to specify at least the following:

 1. `DUCK_DNS_TOKEN` - the Duck DNS API token.
 2. `CA_URL` - the Let's Encrypt landscape to be used in production. (i.e. https://acme-v02.api.letsencrypt.org/directory)